 The propagation of this plant is done using cuttings, seeds, or division.

 When growing this plant through seeds, provide a warmer temperature and keep the seeds moisturized consistently during the germination process.

 Cuttings and divisions are a faster way of propagation.

 Take the cuttings and divide the plant when it is in the growing stage, usually during early spring and fall.

 Root the plant in well-draining, moderately fertile soil.

-It will need protection from frost when growing in mildest areas.
+It will need protection from frost when growing in the mildest areas.

 Candicans Senecio Pest or Diseases

 Few diseases and pests bother this plant.
-However, be on a lookout for slugs and snails.
+However, be on the lookout for slugs and snails.
 More on how to get rid of slugs.